EOSIO/eosio.cdt/docs/06_how-to-guides/40_multi-index/how-to-instantiate-a-multi-index-table.md

    { }
 ```

-Now you have instantiated the `testtab` variable as a multi-index table which has a primary index defined for its `test_primary` data member.
+Now you have instantiated a multi-index table, and assigned to `testtab` variable, which has a primary index defined for its `test_primary` data member.

 Here is how the definition of a `multi_index_example` contract containing a multi-index table could look like after following all the steps above.